 Set a rate alert for fluctuating currencies

 If you are transferring a significant amount of money abroad, it pays to keep an eye on the exchange rate so you can take advantage of fluctuations.
-You can set up an email rate tracker alert with Transferwise so that you can make your transfer at the most advantageous time.
+You can set up an email rate tracker alert with Wise so that you can make your transfer at the most advantageous time.

 What’s the cheapest way to get paid in different currencies on an ongoing basis?